The Feast of the Assumption: Celebrating Mary’s Heavenly Ascension

 VeniceWater Procession

 Assumption Day in Italy is a blend of religious observance and cultural festivities, making it a day that brings people together in celebration of both faith and heritage.
-For more on how this day fits into broader Latino , explore our section on Hispanic cultural events.
+For more on how this day fits into broader , explore our section on Hispanic cultural events.

 Assumption Day in Catholicism